Remote Collaboration: 10 Optimisation Tips From Industry Expertson 6 January 2023

 There are many roads to optimising remote collaboration.

 Optimisation looks different for every business, so feel free to pick and choose the above tips that work for your team.
 For example, your operations may not require much equipment to get work done, so spending time and money in that area may be better spent on team building.
 Or you may find it more suitable to invest in collaboration software like Glasscubes.
-Remember you can start a free trial for 30 days to see if it’s a good fit for your team.
+Remember you can request a demo to see if it’s a good fit for your team.
 You can also check out these case studies of how other companies are using Glasscubes to make remote collaboration a cinch.